 Students become well-versed in science, mathematics and current technical knowledge.
-Semester-long mandatory internship introduces them to real-life problems and environments.
-They gain extensive laboratory experience and in some cases, participate in faculty research projects.
+A semester-long mandatory internship introduces students to real-life problems and environments.
+They gain extensive laboratory experience and, in some cases, participate in faculty research projects.

 Electrical Engineering (B.S.): Accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org

 Bachelor of Science in Electrical Engineering — Degree Plan

 A recent alumna on an internship she took: “The internship at NIST not only further developed and reinforced my technical engineering abilities, but gave me an opportunity to improve my collaboration and communication skills.”

 – Kayla Berger (B.S. ’16) — Read her story.